-- D. Deciding to participate in the labour force. - Neoclassical economic theory argues that individuals participate in the labour force if they expect to earn a wage greater than a reservation wage, the minimum wage they are willing to accept.
-If wages increase, so should labour force participation, as depicted in Module 3. - A study of the 1997 East Asian crisis showed that women's labour force participation increased as real wages - the wage adjusted for inflation - fell.
-Through inflation, lower real wages reduced the purchasing power of household incomes and prompted women to seek employment.9 Pressures on household income may cause women to increase the amount of time they dedicate to income-earning activities or the number of income-earning activities that they pursue simultaneously. - Women disproportionately shouldered the brunt of the impacts of the global economic and financial crisis that started in 2008 because they were already structurally disempowered and marginalized in the labour market before the crisis.
-Women were hard hit by the first-round impact in terms of job losses in export-oriented industries; unemployment and underemployment, as well as the knock-on effects on informal employment, were the result.
-Women were also disproportionately affected by the second-round impacts on intra-households dynamics and coping strategies, as they were mainly responsible for household adjustment and coping strategies.
-The crisis also revealed that the informal economy's resilience to downturns is a myth, and that women themselves have no safety nets upon which they can rely.10
+D. Deciding to participate in the labour force.

+Neoclassical economic theory argues that individuals participate in the labour force if they expect to earn a wage greater than a 'reservation wage', which is defined as the minimum wage they are willing to accept.
+If wages increase, so should labour force participation, as depicted in Module 3.

+- Neoclassical economic theory also links the reservation wage to productivity, in that firms will only pay wages that adequately reflect the productivity of the marginal workers, and thus hiring decisions are tied to productivity. - A study of the 1997 East Asian crisis showed that women's labour force participation increased as real wages the wage adjusted for inflation fell.
+Through inflation, lower real wages reduced the purchasing power of household incomes and prompted women to seek employment.
+Pressures on household income may cause women to increase the amount of time they dedicate to incomeearning activities or the number of income-earning activities that they pursue simultaneously. - Women disproportionately shouldered the brunt of the impacts of the global economic and financial crisis that started in 2008 because they were already structurally disempowered and marginalized in the labour market before the crisis.
+Women were hard hit by the first-round impact in terms of job losses in export-oriented industries; unemployment and underemployment, as well as the knockon effects on informal and vulnerable employment, were the result.
+Women were also disproportionately affected by the second-round impacts on intra-household dynamics and coping strategies, as they were mainly responsible for household adjustment and coping strategies.
+The crisis also revealed that the informal sector's resilience to downturns is a myth, and that women themselves have no safety nets upon which they can rely. - What must be noted, however, is that in East Asia the labour force participation rate for young women is higher than that of young men.
+This is not found anywhere else.
+This characteristic is due to East Asia's success at creating opportunities for women in the workforce, but it may also

-9 Elson, D. (2006), The Changing Economic and Political Participation of Women: Hybridization, Reversals and Contradictions in the Context of Globalization, GEM-IWG Working Paper 06-8 November 2006.
+Elson, Diane (2006), The Changing Economic and Political Participation of Women: Hybridization, Reversals and Contradictions in the Context of Globalization, GEM-IWG Working Paper 06-8 November 2006.